AmyWangJingjun/File_Deduplicator/README.md

 Second version:

-In this version we use a simpler idea, that is put each paragraph into a hash map, if it is unique, then we write this paragragh to the complie folder, and replace this paragraph with the name of the new file.
-If this paragraph is already in the map before, we just get the file name of this paragraph, and replace it.
+In this version we use a simpler idea, that is go through all the paragraphs of each file, put each them into a hashmap, whose key is the hash value of each paragragh, and value is the name of a new file, which contains continent of this paragraph.
+Then we rewrite the original file with names of the new created "paragraph file".
 So if the files in the folder are nearly the same, it will reduce a lot of storage.

 File before goes into the locker:(two 1M txt file)